Overview and Roadmap of Team Automata: Related Coordination Formalisms

-Contract automata~\cite{BDFT14,BDF16} are a finite state automata dialect proposed to model multi-party composition of contracts that can perform \emph{request\/} or \emph{offer\/} actions, which need to match to achieve \emph{agreement} among a composition of contracts.
-Contract automata have been equipped with variability in~\cite{BGGDF17,BBDLFGD20} by \emph{modalities} to specify when an action \emph{must} be matched (necessary) and when it \emph{may} be withdrawn (optional) in a composition, and with \emph{real-time constraints} in~\cite{BBL20}. \emph{Composition} of contract automata is a variant of the synchronous (automata) product, which interleaves or matches the transitions of the component (contract) automata such that whenever two components are enabled to execute their respective request/offer action, then the match (sychronisation) must happen.
-A composition is in \emph{agreement} if each request is matched with an offer.
-Contract automata with committed states as introduced in~\cite{BB24} can mimick multi-party \emph{synchronisation} (by forcing two concatenated transitions with an intermediate committed state to be executed atomically).
-Internal actions can be modelled as offer actions (which do not interfere with agreement) or as silent~($\tau$) actions as introduced in~\cite{BB24}.
 In~\cite{BDFT16}, contract automata are compared with communicating machines~\cite{BZ83}.
 To guarantee that a composition of contract automata corresponds to a well-behaving (i.e., \emph{realisable}, cf.\ Section~\ref{sec:realisability}) choreography,\footnote{A choreography can be seen as a global viewpoint specifying the interactions among distributed participants in terms of a \emph{contract} defining their expected communication behaviour in terms of message exchanges.
 Such a choreography is well-behaving if it is realisable by local behaviour conforming to the global viewpoint.} a \emph{branching condition} is used.
 This condition requires contract automata to perform their offers independently of the other component automata in the composition.
 As noted in~\cite{BBDLFGD20}, this condition is related to the phenomenon of \emph{state sharing} in team automata~\cite{EG02}, meaning that system components influence potential synchronisations through their local (component) states even if not involved in the actual global (system) transition.
 While a synchronous product of (I/O) automata can directly be seen as a Petri net, for team automata this only holds for non-state-sharing vector team automata~\cite{CK04b,BK12}.
 The relation between the branching condition of contract automata and (non-)\allowbreak state-sharing in (vector) team automata needs further study.

 Contract automata are supported by a software API called Contract Automata Library (CATLib)~\cite{BB22}, which a developer can exploit to specify contract automata and perform operations like composition and synthesis.
 The synthesis operation uses supervisory control theory~\cite{RW87}, properly revisited in~\cite{BBP20} for synthesising orchestrations and choreographies of contract automata.
 An application developed with CATLib is thus formally validated \emph{by-construction} against well-behaving properties from the theory of contract automata~\cite{BDF16,BBDLFGD20,BBP20}.
 CATLib was designed to be easily extendable to support related formalisms; it currently supports synchronous communicating machines~\cite{LTY15}. \enlargethispage*{.5\baselineskip}